FTA

 Let’s talk about his social life!
 Calmly curious about dogs, RAZ is timid meeting them on walks, though he keeps his composure.
 When it comes to humans, he prefers to sit and check them out rather than approaching them.
 If and when they pet him, however, that’s when he’s all in!

-Exploring the outdoors remains new territory for RAZ.
-In fact, being outdoors in new settings frightens him a bit.
-Mum’s the word, RAZ, we won’t tell potential scruff friends!
-Anyways, this just means he’ll likely become slightly more active outside than he is now, as he grows more comfortable.
+Exploring the outdoors is still new territory for RAZ, though he’s showing more interest in going on longer walks.
+He’ll likely continue to become slightly more active outside than he is now, as he grows more comfortable.
 Inside the home, he enjoys chill play sessions while chewing on his stuffies or engaging in a light round of tug.
 Like most pups, RAZ engages in playful nipping here and there.
 It’s more gentle than anything, though still something to note if he’s to meet kids.

 Now it’s time to spill the beans about all things training.
-Daytime crate training has been tricky, though what he excelled in is house training.
+Daytime crate training has been tricky, and RAZ tends to cry when left alone, meaning that training to increase his independence will continue to be important!
+What he has excelled in is house training.
 RAZ is comfortable using pee pads - a huge help for condo living - and making use of the outdoors.
 RAZ has done well learning basic commands, and it is repetition that we have to thank for that!
 Well, and his foster fam of course!
 There’s some room for improvement with leash training, though he typically follows his human’s lead.

 So.
 Now that we’ve let the cat out of the bag and you know what you know about RAZ, ready to adopt?
 Apply today!